Laravel-Backpack/docs/4.1/crud-fields.md

 - ```$entry``` - in the Update operation, the current entry being modified (the actual values);
 - ```$field``` - all attributes that have been passed for this field;

-If your field type uses javascript, we recommend you:
+If your field type uses JavaScript, we recommend you:
 - put a ```data-init-function="bpFieldInitMyCustomField"``` attribute on your input;
 - place your logic inside the scripts section mentioned above, inside ```function bpFieldInitMyCustomField(element) {}```; of course, you choose the name of the function but it has to match whatever you specified as data attribute on the input, and it has to be pretty unique; inside this method, you'll find that ```element``` is jQuery-wrapped object of the element where you specified ```data-init-function```; this should be enough for you to not have to use IDs, or any other tricks, to determine other elements inside the DOM - determine them in relation to the main element; if you want, you can choose to put the ```data-init-function``` attribute on a different element, like the wrapping div;